RethaD27/FSJ_Portfolio_Piece_RETDIA521_JSE2407_GroupA_Rethabile-Diale_FSJ03/README.md

 - **Next.js**: Framework for server-rendered React applications.
 - **React**: For building interactive user interfaces.
 - **Tailwind CSS**: Utility-first CSS framework for styling the components.
+- **Firebase**: For authentication and Firestore database management.
 - **JSDoc**: Used to document the code for better understanding and maintainability.
+- **Service Worker**: For caching resources and offline capabilities.
 - **API**: Custom API for fetching products and handling product details.

 ## Features